 During the online submission process, you will also be asked to indicate which week you would like to attend and whether you would be interested in attending even if your paper was not selected.
 We also ask that you submit a link to your current CV.

-The organisers will aim to notify successful applicants by the end of April 2018.
+The organisers will aim to notify successful applicants by May 2019.

 Norman Schuerhoff (Université de Lausanne and CEPR), Dmitry Livdan (University of California, Berkeley), Vikrant Vig (London Business School and CEPR)

 |27/07/2019||28th NBER-TCER-CEPR TRIO Conference on the Financial System, Tokyo|

 |With: National Bureau of Economic Research (NBER),Tokyo Center for Economic Research (TCER)